gvwilson/sensibleadventures/bookster/bookster.md

 its northern and southern berths.

 The *Presumption* was the dock's only tenant that morning.
-She was smaller than Erileine had expected: a single mast with a furled white sail, narrow benches on either side of a low-roofed central cabin only slightly larger than a double bed, and a simple plank rudder.
-If the little boat hadn't been bobbing gently up and down in thin air, she wouldn't have given it a second look.
+She was smaller than Erileine had expected, with a single mast with a furled white sail and narrow benches on either side of a low-roofed central cabin only slightly larger than a double bed.
+If it hadn't been for her oversized ruddier, she wouldn't have attracted a second glance at the river dock in Gandan.

 Razi tossed his bag into the boat.
 As he stepped over the gunwale, Thomas said, "What about your apprentice?"